contrib/contrib/README.md

 - Works with any version control software
 - Works with any task runner

+## Background

+Contributing to open source projects today requires a lot of process that many potential contributors (maybe most) are not familiar with.

+> "Sorry - I don't use git." ([video.js#781](https://github.com/videojs/video.js/issues/781))

+> "Perhaps another time; I'm not familiar with the testing framework and would have to get the whole environment set-up." ([video.js#603](https://github.com/videojs/video.js/issues/603))

+> "Unfortunately I am not familiar with Github processes" ([video.js#734](https://github.com/videojs/video.js/issues/734#issuecomment-36718719))

+> No, thanks.
+I'm too lazy to fork, download, build and run tests :) ([video.js#673](https://github.com/videojs/video.js/issues/673))

+> Not really sure how... ([video.js#1297](https://github.com/videojs/video.js/issues/1297#issuecomment-46308725))

+> Hi.
+What is PR? :) ([video.js#1247](https://github.com/videojs/video.js/issues/1247#issuecomment-44501064))

+In all of these examples **the commenter helped solve the issue**, so it wasn't a lack of ability or willingness to help that was the blocker, it was the requirement of knowing the tools and having the time to set up the project correctly.

+The solution is easy &mdash; everyone needs to agree to use the same programming language, version control, branching model, task runner, testing framework, style-guide, and bug-tracker.
+Since that won't ever happen, the other option is to provide a common interface for contributors to interact with projects.

+This is what contrib is meant to be.
+With contrib a contributor can get set up and help out quickly, while also learning a project's specific tasks, version control commands, and other processes as they go.

 ## Getting Started

 Contrib currently requires Node.js (hoping to someday make it a stand-alone package)<br>